rmwphd/rmwphd.github.io/ergodox.md

 This is just what has worked for me and there's no reason in particular that it should or shouldn't work for you.
 Then again, I've written proposals, Powerpoints, LaTeX, C, C++, Python, R, emails, Teams messages, reports, and spreadsheets with this layout and I think it handles all of these use cases well.

+If you'd like to follow along in the code as we step through the various layers, you can find the [latest version of the keymap here](https://github.com/rmwphd/qmk_firmware/tree/rmw/keyboards/ergodox_ez/keymaps/rmw) and the [users folder containing a lot of the magic pixie dust here](https://github.com/rmwphd/qmk_firmware/tree/rmw/users/rmw).

-A note: I've been running this on Mac for the past couple years, so there may be some Mac-isms at various places in the map (e.g., the desktop switcher keys).
+A note: I've been running this on Mac for the past couple years, so there may be some Mac-isms at various places in the map and especially in the code (e.g., in the desktop switcher keys).
+Also, the keymap-mac.c file is definitely the most up-to-date and is the map I based this document on, as well.

 ## The Base Layer